 - The loop, which is often attached to the end of a whip.
 Although it resembles a wrist strap, the loop was traditionally used to hang the whip for storage and is not required to slip your hand through to throw it.

-- The handle, (on bulls and stocks) is generally made of wood, sometimes covered in braided leather, and is what you use to hold the whip by (duh).
+The knot, knob (also called the heel, heel knot, Turk’s head or pommel) is a ball on the end of the handle of the whip.
+(On snakes & signal whips it is generally braided into the end).- The handle, (on bulls and stocks) is generally made of wood, sometimes covered in braided leather, and is what you use to hold the whip by (duh).

 - The thong is the braided portion of the whip that gradually diminishes over its length.
 This is accomplished by “dropping” the number of strands that are used along the way thereby diminishing the girth very gradually.
 On whips without handles, i.e. snakes & signals, the thong is actually held when throwing.